csci-182/fall2022/pages/_assignments/tutorial08.md

     Tutorial Starter Files <i class="fas fa-download"></i>
 </a>

 The goal of this tutorial is to get you comfortable with if/else statements and while loops.
-Both of these types of statements are very powerful, so getting comfortable with them is essential (and will help you with HW4 (forthcoming).
+Both of these types of statements are very powerful.
+HW4 (forthcoming) will be based on ideas from this tutorial.

 ## Part 1: Number Guessing Game
 Open the `number-game` folder and write a program that implements a number guessing game. **The game already does the following**: